 - I. Spray Boss Control Engages and disengages speed boss.
-Forward is engaged and all the way back is disengage.
-When the lever is engaged it sets a stop the accelerator.
+Forward is engage and all the way back is disengage.
+When the lever is engaged it sets a stop for the accelerator.
 The accelerator pedal must be used to maintain this speed.
-Adjust speed use the knob on the end of the lever, counter clockwise increas speed and clockwise decreases speed.
-Disengage the lever and you will hav accelerator pedal range. - J. Hand Throttle The hand throttle is used to regulate engine speed. - K. Choke The choke is used in starting the engine.
-Pull choke out to close chc when starting a cold engine.
+To adjust speed use the knob on the end of the lever, counter clockwise increases speed and clockwise decreases speed.
+Disengage the lever and you will have full accelerator pedal range. - J. Hand Throttle The hand throttle is used to regulate engine speed. - K. Choke The choke is used in starting the engine.
+Pull choke out to close choke plate when starting a cold engine.
 Push in when engine starts.
-A warm engine may require "choking" to start. - L. Boom Switches (Electric Lift Kit) - M. Boom Levers (Hydraulic Lift Kit) - N. Park Brake The park brake is only a parking brake.
+A warm engine may not require "choking" to start. - L. Boom Switches (Electric Lift Kit) - M. Boom Levers (Hydraulic Lift Kit) - N. Park Brake The park brake is only a parking brake.
 Pull back to release, push forward to apply.
 Some adjustment can be made by turning the knob clockwise to tighten and counter clockwise to loosen.